kaprielov/dynamic-tree/README.md

 Use libraries like react-window or react-virtualized to handle virtualization.

 ## Known issues
-- Bugs with drag and drop.
-Can't drag to the beginning and end
 - Cover the rest of the components with tests
 - ESlint is not strict enough